 – Dryness of mouth when the patient wakes up

 – Headache, pain in the eyes, drooping face, and annoying mood swings due to lack of sleep

 – Inflammation in the nasal passage

 To start with, certain ancient home remedies that can help to get rid of snoring are —

-This oil can be applied to the nose to reduce its inflammation and clears the nasal passage for easy airflow.
+This oil can be applied to the nose to reduce inflammation and clear the nasal passage for easy airflow.

-Peppermint oil mixed with water and gargled will also help in clearing the throat during infection and cold.
+Peppermint oil mixed with water and gargled will also help clear the throat during infection and cold.
 Like this, it clears the oral passage as well.
 Thus, both ways, it reduces snoring.

-A few drops of eucalyptus oil are added to boiling water, and the steam is allowed to be inhaled.
+A few drops of eucalyptus oil are added to boiling water, and the steam can be inhaled.